 Prepare Your Student Wisely for AP and College

 Before your student commits to an online AP class and AP exam, make sure that the colleges they’re targeting reward AP scores with credit.

-If your student is not quite sure if online AP courses are for them, check out how APs compare to dual enrollment classes to see which are right for your student.
+If your student is not quite sure whether online AP courses are for them, check out how APs compare to dual enrollment classes to see which are right for your student.

-Once your student has selected the AP course they are interest in, they may need help registering for the AP exam.
+Once your student has selected the AP course they are interested in, they may need help registering for the AP exam.